saadchoukry/Tweet-s-Analyzer/README.md

   - Analyze and process the data using a graph-oriented database
   - View/visualize the results

-## Project implementation steps
-Collecting tweets, analyzing, visualizing and mapping; these are the steps a user must follow in order to clarify his vision on a given point.

 ## Data Model
 Once the data has been collected, we obtain a JSON format file that must be used to generate the graph associated with the research.
 The diagram below represents the model that was defined in order to perform this task: